HesamKorki/Computer-Visiom-Rudimentary/Session 3/README.md

 ## **Training**

-This session is comprised of two different parts. first of which is pertinent to videos and working with them in python.
+This session is comprised of two different parts.
+First of which is pertinent to videos and working with them in python.

 ### **Part 1: Videos**